moodleworkplace/multitenancy/admin/tool/tenant/README.md

-It is often also necessary to check "visibility" of an individual user, for example, the plugin should use the get_users_subquery() method in a user selector that allows to pick users to call an AJAX script but the web service that returns the result of this call should also check that the userid that is passed to it is not hidden from the current user because of multitenancy.
+It is often also necessary to check "visibility" of an individual user, for example, the plugin should use the get_users_subquery() method in a user selector that allows to pick users to call an AJAX script but the web service that returns the result of this call should also check that the userid that is passed to it is not hidden from the current user because of multi-tenancy.
 Example:

         /** @uses \tool_tenant\tenancy::is_user_hidden_by_tenancy */
         if (component_class_callback('tool_tenant\\tenancy', 'is_user_hidden_by_tenancy',